thosgood/this-weeks-finds/markdown/151-200/week159.md

 redo all of math replacing vector spaces by supervector spaces.
-To do this, we just copy all the usual stuff, EXCEPT that whenever we switch two vectors past each other in our formulas, we stick in an extra minus sign when they\'re both odd!
+To do this, we just copy all the usual stuff, EXCEPT that whenever we switch two vectors past each other in our formulas, we stick in an extra minus sign when they're both odd!
 This reflects the way fermions actually work in nature: when you exchange two of them, their wavefunction picks up a phase of -1.

-Supervector spaces are also an obvious idea if you\'ve studied enough math.
+Supervector spaces are also an obvious idea if you've studied enough math.
 For example, differential forms of odd degree anticommute with each other, while forms of even degree commute with everything.
-So the differential forms on a manifold really form a supervector space, and in fact, a \"supercommutative algebra\".
+So the differential forms on a manifold really form a supervector space, and in fact, a "supercommutative algebra".
 For reasons like this, mathematicians and physicists got together back in the 1980s and figured out how to redo huge wads of algebra in the context of supervector spaces.
-It\'s actually very easy if you use a little category theory\....
+It's actually very easy if you use a little category theory....

-Anyway, using this trick we can come up with the notion of a \"super-Lie algebra\".
-It\'s almost like a Lie algebra, except that the bracket
+Anyway, using this trick we can come up with the notion of a "super-Lie algebra".
+It's almost like a Lie algebra, except that the bracket
 \[A,B\] of two odd elements A and B behaves like an anticommutator AB+BA instead of the usual commutator AB-BA.
 This means we need to throw in suitable signs into the Jacobi identity and other Lie algebra axioms: an